jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** T-65 Power Armor

 **Change List:**
-* Injects a T-65 power armor set for Legendary Gunners into Power Armored Enemies Extended
+* Injects a T-65 power armor set for Legendary Gunners into Power Armor to the People
 * Injects a BoS-painted T-65 power armor set for the Brotherhood of Steel
     * If Brotherhood Power Armor Overhaul (BPAO) is installed, this will only be available to Paladins and higher ranks
 * Adds the legendary effects to the naming rules for T-65 Power Armor
-* Injects T-65 Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects T-65 Power Armor into the legendary drop lists in Power Armor to the People
+* Changes Lining A to use the Dpillari (rusted) material
+* Injects rusty T-65 arms and legs into the rare raider mixed power armor set lists

 **Compatibility:**
 * If a Some Assembly Required patch is made for T-65 power armor in the future, this will have a conflict and require a new patch